 Selected by a panel of nationally recognized teachers, librarians, poets, and scholars, the Lee Bennett Hopkins Award for Children's Poetry was the first award of its kind in the United States.
-Steven Herb, head of the Education and Behavioral Sciences Library at Penn State administered the award from 1993 to 1998.
-Dan Hade, associate professor of Language & Literacy Education at Penn State administered the award from 1999 to 2006.
-Karla M. Schmit, Education Librarian and assistant director of the Pennsylvania Center for the Book has been the administrator of the annual award since 2007.
+From 1993-1998, this award was administered by Steven Herb, head of the Education & Behavioral Science Library at Penn State, Nancy Edwards, and Barbara Marinak—and was funded by the Children's Literature Council of Pennylsvania, Harcourt Brace Jovanovich, and Lee Bennett Hopkins.
+From 1999-2006, this award was administered by Steven Herb and Daniel Hade, associate professor of Language & Literacy Education at Penn State—and was funded by Penn State's College of Education, the Pennsylvania Center for the Book, sponsored by Penn State University Libraries, and Lee Bennett Hopkins.

 For information about the Hopkins Award, contact Karla Schmit, 502 Paterno Library, The Pennsylvania Center for the Book, University Park, PA 16802-1812, or call (814) 863-5472.

 The national Lee Bennett Hopkins Award for Children’s Poetry shall be granted annually to an anthology of poetry or a single volume poem published for children in the previous calendar year (as per copyright) by a living American poet or anthologist.
 The Lee Bennett Hopkins Award for Children’s Poetry shall be administered by The Pennsylvania Center for the Book and Penn State University Libraries.